tito-arch/ICBN-International/content/post/exciting-crossover-influencer-boxing-events-2024.md

 - **Joshua VS Ngannou**

 Expected to be one of the most anticipated card for both traditional boxing and MMA fans.
 These two fighters are known for their huge knockout power which makes this a must tune in event.

-Venue:
+Venue:Kingdom Arena, Riyadh

-Date:
+Date:Friday March 8th

 - **UCC 2**
 - **Hype boxing 1**